guillaumebort/play2-freemarker-demo/README.md

 }
 ```

-And then, activate the proper level of logging in the Play `application.conf. file:
+And then, activate the proper level of logging in the Play `application.conf` file:

 ```properties
 # Debug Freemarker